P0A0F — Engine Failed to Start

 Does P0A0F mean I need to replace the hybrid battery?

 Not necessarily.
-P0A0F on its own just means the gas engine did not start — it does not point to one specific part.
-In cases we have seen, the cause turned out to be an empty fuel tank despite the gauge showing fuel, a failing combination meter giving a false fuel reading, or a degraded high-voltage hybrid battery.
-A proper diagnosis means checking all the other codes stored alongside P0A0F, looking at fuel level, and testing the hybrid battery before any parts are recommended.
+On its own, P0A0F just means the gas engine didn’t start — it doesn’t point to one specific part.
+In cases we’ve seen, the cause turned out to be an empty fuel tank despite the gauge showing fuel, a failing combination meter giving a false fuel reading, or a degraded high-voltage hybrid battery.
+A proper diagnosis checks all the other codes stored alongside P0A0F, looks at the actual fuel level, and tests the hybrid battery before we recommend any parts.

 Is it safe to drive with P0A0F?

-In most cases the vehicle will not be drivable at all when this code is active, because the gas engine is not starting.
-If the car is running at all, it is likely doing so on limited hybrid power, which means you could stall unexpectedly.
-It is best not to drive the vehicle until the cause is diagnosed.
-A dead or severely weakened high-voltage hybrid battery in particular can be unpredictable, so get the car checked before attempting to drive any distance.
+In most cases the car won’t be drivable at all with this code active, because the gas engine isn’t starting.
+If it does run, it’s likely limping on hybrid power alone, so it could stall without warning.
+Don’t drive it until someone diagnoses the cause.
+A dead or severely weakened high-voltage hybrid battery can behave unpredictably, so get the car checked before you try to drive any distance.

 Ready to get your car fixed at Atomic Auto?
 Book Now